Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

 \subsection{Results on the YAGO3-10 Dataset}

 YAGO3-10 is the largest benchmark dataset in our study.
 Therefore, it is of interest to investigate how the different interaction models perform on a larger \ac{kg}.
 As mentioned in the introduction of this chapter, we reduced the experimental setup for YAGO3-10 in order to reduce the computational complexity of our entire study.
 Figure~\ref{fig:summary_yago310} depicts the overall results obtained for YAGO3-10.
-Detailed results for all configurations are illustrated in Figure~\ref{fig:all_configs_yago310_adam} in the appendix.
+Detailed results for all configurations are illustrated in Figure~\ref{fig:all_configs_yago310_adam} in Appendix \pageref{fig:all_configs_yago310_adam}.

-The results highlight the previous observation that the performance of many \acp{kgem} heavily depend on the choice of its components, and is dataset-specific.
-For instance, RotatE achieves the best performance but also exhibits the largest variance.
+The results highlight the previous observation that the performance of many \acp{kgem} heavily depends on the choice of its components and is dataset-specific.
+For instance, MuRE, the best-performing interaction model, and especially RotatE, which is among the top-performing interaction models, exhibit high variance across their configurations.
 TransE, which was among the top-performing interaction models on WN18RR, performed poorly on YAGO3-10.
 One might conclude that TransE performs better on smaller \acp{kg}, but the results obtained on Kinships do not support this assumption.
-It should be taken into account that some interaction models might benefit from the \ac{lcwa} as observed for TransE on WN18RR.
+It should be taken into account that some interaction models might benefit from being trained with the \ac{lcwa} on YAGO3-10 as observed for TransE on WN18RR.
 Therefore, TransE might perform much better when trained with the \ac{lcwa} approach.
-Remarkably, ComplEx seems to be robust for all \ac{slcwa} configurations.
+Remarkably, ComplEx and QuatE seem to be robust for all \ac{slcwa} configurations.
 With regards to the loss functions, all loss functions except \ac{mrl} obtain comparable results.
 Though, the \ac{mrl} is more robust than other loss functions.